Creating Messages

 Delivery Mode

-For more information on delivery modes, refer to Message Delivery Modes.
+For more information, see Message Delivery Modes.

 To Set a Delivery Mode